stevekm/newfile-detector/README.md

 A basic demo app that demonstrates how to use a Django ORM Standalone Application to add new files to a database (SQLite).

+This app demonstrates how to use the Django ORM without a full Django app.

 # Installation

 First, clone this repository: